awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 + As specified in the **Topic** field of the AWS DMS target endpoint\.
 + As specified by `kafka-default-topic` if the **Topic** field of the target endpoint isn't populated and the Kafka `auto.create.topics.enable` setting is set to `true`\.

-With AWS DMS engine versions 3\.4\.6 and later, you can use the `kafka-target-topic` attribute to map each migrated source table to a separate topic\.
+With AWS DMS engine versions 3\.4\.6 and higher, you can use the `kafka-target-topic` attribute to map each migrated source table to a separate topic\.
 For example, the object mapping rules following migrate the source tables `Customer` and `Address` to the Kafka topics `customer_topic` and `address_topic`, respectively\.
 At the same time, AWS DMS migrates all other source tables, including the `Bills` table in the `Test` schema, to the topic specified in the target endpoint\.

 ```
 {